njbernal/exceljson/README.md

 # Motivation

 I'm sure this already exists out there, but as I do a *lot* of Excel to JSON conversions locally I decided to build my own.
-It is also an exercise in Python, and an item to add to my portfolio.
+Besides, it seemed like a good learning opportunity.

 <br />